mobily-enterprises/jsonreststores/README.md

 So, you could reach the same goal without `publicURL`:

     var Managers = declare( JRS, {

       schema: new Schema({
         id     : { type: 'id' },
         name   : { type: 'string', trim: 60 },
         surname: { type: 'string', trim: 60 },
       }),

       storeName: 'Managers',
       paramIds: [ 'id' ],

       handlePut: true,
       handlePost: true,
       handleGet: true,
       handleGetQuery: true,
       handleDelete: true,

       hardLimitOnQueries: 50,
     });

-      Managers.onlineAll( app, '/managers/:id' );
+    var managers = new Managers();
+    managers.setAllRoutes( app ); // This will throw()

 Note that:
  * The `id` parameter had to be defined in the schema
  * The `paramIds` array had to be defined by hand
- * `Managers.onlineAll()` had to be passed the URL explicitely.
+ * `managers.setAllRoutes( app )` couldn't be used as the public URL is not there
+ * You cannot define, in the prototype, both publicURL and paramIds

-This pattern is much more verbose, it repeats information in three spots (!), and should obviously be avoided.
-However, it has its place when you want to define generic base classes without a `publicURL`.
+This pattern is much more verbose, and it doesn't allow the store to be placed online.

 In the documentation, I will often refers to `paramIds`, which is an array of element in the schema which match the ones in the route.
 However, in all examples I will use the "shortened" version without repeating IDs unnecessarily.

-Note that you can use the `url` parameter in `onlineAll()` to force the stores' URLs to something different than `publicURL`.

 ## A nested store